LSAT Podcast Episode 10: March 2019 LSAT Review and Scale Prediction

 10:28 to 15:01:

-A brief rundown of a very quiet week in the LSAT World follows, including a mention of two new Law:Fully blog posts on Leadership (Law and Leadership, and Embracing Leadership Development in Legal Education), a look at this year’s LSAC Forums (go here to register), and a reminder to get signed up for the June 3rd LSAT by April 24th if you haven’t done so already!
+A brief rundown of a very quiet week in the LSAT World follows, including a mention of a new Law:Fully blog post on Leadership (Embracing Leadership Development in Legal Education), a look at this year’s LSAC Forums (go here to register), and a reminder to get signed up for the June 3rd LSAT by April 24th if you haven’t done so already!

 15:02 to 26:57: